marco76/marco76.github.io/_posts/2018-08-11-spring-integration-send-mail.md

 image: '/assets/img/'

-introduction: 'How to send mail using Spring Integration and create smtp unit tests'
+introduction: 'How to send email using Spring Integration and create smtp unit tests'
 ---

 # Spring Integration email sender